 As to how you get that layered effect, simply blend your mango base and pour half in the glass; then add strawberries, blend and pour it on top, and lastly add a handful of spinach, blend and pour it on top.
 BOOM.
 Yellow, red, green!
 Stoplight smoothie for the win.

 Breakfast?
 Yes.
 Lunch?
 Yes.
 Snack?
 Totally.
 Go wild friends.
 Go wild with breakfast again.
 I give you permission.

 - 1 cup fresh spinach

-- 1 cup water / almond milk (I used half and half)
+- 1 cup water / almond milk (I used half of each)

-- optional sweetener: frozen banana, honey, stevia, or agave
+- Frozen banana, honey, stevia, or agave (optional sweeteners)

 Place mango into a blender with milk or water and blend until smooth, adding more mango to thicken and more water or milk to thin.

 Pour 2/3 of the smoothie into a serving container and then add strawberries to the blender.
 Blend until smooth, adding a bit more water or almond milk if needed.
 Taste to see if it needs to be sweetened.
 I added 1/2 a small frozen banana at this point.

 Pour 3/4 of the smoothie into the serving glass on top of the mango layer.